null-runner/mcp-gateway/docs/profiles.md

 ### Current Limitations

 - Gateway support is limited to image-only servers
-- No automatic watch/reload when working sets are updated
+- No automatic watch/reload when profiles are updated
 - Limited to Docker Desktop's secret store for secrets
 - No built-in conflict resolution for duplicate server names